 The 1955 Festival

 The previous year, Istomin had already begun to delegate some administrative tasks of the festival.
-This occured even more in 1955, with the appointment of Enric Casals as General Secretary.
-Nevertheless, he continued to assume the artistic direction with Madeline Foley and, of course, in close association with Casals.
+This occurred even more in 1955, with the appointment of Enric Casals as General Secretary.
+Nevertheless, he continued to assume the artistic direction with Madeline Foley, and of course, in close association with Casals.
 He gave Casals all his affection and support during the very difficult moments before and after the death of Frasquita Capdevila, his companion for twenty years.
-While acting as a nurse night and day, Casals had allowed himself to become overwhelmed by fatigue and sadness.
-Istomin urged him to continue playing and teaching, and to think about the future in preparation of the next festival.
+Having been nursing her night and day for several months, Casals became overwhelmed by fatigue and sadness.
+Istomin urged him to continue playing and teaching, and to think about the future in preparation for the next festival.
 This edition was dedicated to Bach, Schubert and Brahms.
 To ensure public and financial success, the festival dates were postponed to July.
 This made it impossible for Serkin to take part, as Marlboro Festival began on July 3.
 Despite the presence of the young Swiss pianist Karl Engel, Istomin was forced to take on a very heavy schedule.
 For Brahms, he performed the three trios for piano and strings, the Trio with clarinet, a violin sonata and a clarinet sonata.
 In addition to Casals, his partners were Yehudi Menuhin, who took part for the first time, and David Oppenheim, who was delighted to play with Casals.
 For Schubert, he played the First Trio with Sandor Vegh and Casals and accompanied his friend David Lloyd in Die schöne Müllerin as well as in some isolated Schubert and Brahms songs.
 All this within ten days!

 Once again, the festival was a huge success.
 On August 7, 1955, The New York Times published an important article by Paul Moor, entitled Casals in Prades and subtitled “The cellist, now 78 years old, remains a unique symbol, both as a man and as a musician”.
 Moor reported the great enthusiasm of the public: nearly all the concerts were sold out.
 He expressed his immense admiration for Casals who, after the ordeal of Mrs. Capdevila’s illness and death, had been able to recover an incredible strength and dynamism.
-Moor also implied that the 1956 festival was already in preparation and that it was very ambitious: to bring together an orchestra and a choir to celebrate the bicentenary of Mozart’s birth, and to offer Casals the realization of his dream to conduct the St Matthew Passion.
+Moor also implied that the 1956 festival was already in preparation and that the project was very ambitious: to bring together an orchestra and a choir to celebrate the bicentenary of Mozart’s birth, and to to give Casals the opportunity to realize his dream of conducting the St Matthew Passion.

 These big projects would not be carried out.
 Eugene Istomin and Madeline Foley left the festival after having a falling out with Casals!
 Here is the account of this clash, as confided by Istomin to Bernard Meillat in 1987: “Tortelier and Madeline were ‘in competition’ during the 1952 Festival but they had remained very close friends.
 They had shared the chamber music works for the concerts and recordings and played next to each other in the small orchestral ensemble.
 In 1953, Madeline had defended Tortelier.
 She felt that he deserved to be better paid, with his qualities, dedication and family responsibilities.
 He had played in the festival orchestras as well as in chamber music concerts and had also been very helpful in the preparation of the festivals.
 I myself was convinced that Casals preferred Tortelier to all the other cellists at that time.
 Tortelier had not participated in the 1954 festival because there was no place for a second cellist, or in the 1955 festival because he had gone to spend a year on a kibbutz in Israel.
 When we presented the projects for the 1956 program to Casals, Madeline and I proposed to invite Paul Tortelier again and give him something important, perhaps a Bach suite.
 It would highlight him in a spectacular way and might boost his career.
 Casals refused.
 It seemed to me like a banal weakness, a lack of noble-mindedness that really upset me: how could this god of goodness and generosity be capable of meanness?
 I was sarcastic and Casals couldn’t stand my irony.
 It turned into an argument.
 The other people in the house looked at me as if I were the devil himself, for daring to raise my voice to the Maestro.
 Madeline didn’t say a word.
 She was completely stunned, almost admiring that I dared to stand up to Casals!
 It simply proved that he was human – and all great performers have this kind of reaction, especially as they age and fear decline.
 I left immediately after my last concert, without even saying goodbye to Casals.”

 Of course, this quarrel did not last.
 A few weeks later, Istomin wrote a long letter to Casals.
-It was not to apologize, but about what they meant to each other, the depth and indestructibility of their bonds.
+It was not to apologize, but about what they meant to each other, and of the depth and indestructibility of their bonds.
 Casals immediately replied with a very affectionate letter, urging him to come and play with him at the next festival.
-This turned to be impossible because of the long tour Istomin was to undertake in the Far East at the request of the State Department.
+This turned out to be impossible due to the long tour Istomin was about to embark upon in the Far East at the request of the State Department.
 Istomin expressed his deep regret at not being able to participate.
 He brought his financial support to the festival by offering the fees of the recitals he had given in Mexico, a country dear to the heart of Casals for having welcomed tens of thousands of Spanish Republican refugees with open arms.
 On June 20, he wrote to him from Manila, wishing him “Good luck” for the festival and telling him how much he was looking forward to joining him for the first Puerto Rico Festival in the spring.

 Istomin concerts at Prades Festival (1953-1955)